dustinpfister/blog_posts/_posts/threejs-arrow-helper.md

 ## 5 - Moving an object along a direction

-What about moving an object along a direction that is shared with the direction that is being pointed out with an arraow helper.
+What about moving an object along a direction that is shared with the direction that is being pointed out with an arrow helper.
 That is having a Vector3 instance and having that vector normalized to a unit vector that has a length of one, and then using that normalized vector to position a mesh object along that direction.
+This might prove to be a decent exercise when it comes to getting a better grasp on the vector3 class and how various methods such as the Vector3 normalize can come into play and also how they work.
+The normalize method will mutate a vector3 instance in place actually, so in some cases I might want to create a clone from the vector3 and then normalized that clone actually.

 ```js
 // NORAMIZED DIRECTION AS UNIT VECTOR